 In February 2008, the Company announced its intention to construct a new correctional facility in Trousdale County, Tennessee.
 However, during the first quarter of 2009 the Company temporarily suspended the construction of this facility until it has greater clarity around the timing of future bed absorption by its customers.
 The Company will continue to monitor its customers' needs, and could promptly resume construction of the facility.
+Currently, the Company believes it could resume construction of the Trousdale facility at little or no incremental cost from its original estimate.

-In May 2008, the Company was awarded a contract by the Office of Federal Detention Trustee to design, build, and operate a new correctional facility in Pahrump, Nevada, which is currently expected to be completed during the third quarter of 2010 for approximately \$83.5 million.
+In May 2008, the Company was awarded a contract by the Office of Federal Detention Trustee to design, build, and operate a new correctional facility in Pahrump, Nevada, which is currently expected to be completed during the second quarter of 2010 for approximately \$83.5 million.
 The new Nevada Southern Detention Center is expected to house approximately 1,000 federal prisoners.
 The contract provides for a guarantee of up to 750 inmates or detainees and includes an initial term of five years with three five-year renewal options.